Kingman Reef: Geography

 It is the northernmost of the Northern Line Islands and lies 36 nmi northwest of the next closest island (Palmyra Atoll), and 930 nmi south of Honolulu.

 The reef encloses a lagoon up to 53 fathom deep in its eastern part near the northeastern spit of land.
 The total area within the outer rim of the reef is 20 nmi2.
 There are two small strips (spits) of dry land composed of coral rubble and giant clamshells on the eastern rim with areas of 2 and 1 acre having a coastline of 2 mi, a short spit on the northeast side of the lagoon and a spit twice as long but thinner on its south side.

 The highest point on the reef is less than 5 ft above sea level, which is wet or awash most of the time, making Kingman Reef a maritime hazard.
 It has no natural resources and supports no economic activity.
-In the 1930s, it was used as a stopover along with Palu Palu for flying boats crossing the Pacific for commercial airline routes.